ajdavis/emptysquare-hugo/emptysquare/content/announcing-libbson-and-libmongoc-1-3-0.md

 <li><a href="http://api.mongodb.org/c/">Documentation for libmongoc</a></li>
 </ul>
 <h1 id="libbson">libbson</h1>
-<p>Since the release candidate libbson 1.3.0-rc0, the only changes have been fixes for compiler warnings and errors on various platforms.</p>
+<p>Since the release candidate <a href="http://mongoc.org/libbson/current/">libbson</a> 1.3.0-rc0, the only changes have been fixes for compiler warnings and errors on various platforms.</p>
 <p>All changes since the previous stable release, libbson 1.2.1:</p>
 <ul>
 <li>Fix potential crash in bson_strncpy on Windows.</li>